Highland dance: Judging

 The various governing bodies of Highland dancing establish parameters for the dances themselves and scoring systems to grade the dancers and determine their class and progress from one class to another.
 The scoring system for these competitions begins with each dancer starting with 100 points.
-For any mistakes, poor execution, etc., results in subtraction of points at the judges discretion.
-The dancers are then ranked from most to fewest points, and medals and points are given based on the number of dancers in the class.
+For any mistakes, poor execution, costume issue, etc., results in subtraction of points at the judge's discretion.
+The dancers are then ranked from most to fewest points, with the top six scoring certain amounts of points according to the RSOBHD for sanctioned competitions, and points decided by the organiser for non-sanctioned competitions.
+Medals or prize money are also be given.
+Not every dancer gets placed in a dance.

 The notion of how dances were to be executed changed dramatically over the years.
 For instance, doing an early-20th-century-style sword dance in a competition today would get a dancer disqualified nearly immediately.
 There used to be terrible confusion as to what would be allowed (or prescribed) where, until the RSOBHD came up with a standard that has become acceptable to the majority of competitive dancers.

 Types of dances

-Scottish highland dances are generally divided into several types.
-Categories are more for convenience than strict style:
+Scottish Highland dances are generally divided into several types.
+Categories are based more on outfit worn than strict style: